Last-minute household employment tax tips for families

 Add up what you paid your employee last year

 If you haven't withheld taxes all year, first figure out how much you paid your employee.
 This amount will be considered their net (after taxes) pay.
 (Learn about the difference between gross and net pay).
-If you paid with checks, use those as a record.
-If you paid in cash, you'll need a formula for how many hours your caregiver worked at their hourly rate.
-This is why it's also helpful to keep a log of the hours your caregiver works.
+Whether you paid with checks or cash, you'll need to find a record of all the payments you made.
+Moving forward, you'll want to keep keep a log of the hours your caregiver works and what their hourly rate is so you don't have to go through this exercise again in the future.

 Once you have your caregiver's net pay figured out, calculate the taxes that should have been withheld.
-Have your caregiver fill out a W-4 (and state withholding form if you live in a state with income taxes) and apply the tax allowances your caregiver takes to HomePay's tax calculator.
+Have your caregiver fill out a W-4 (and state withholding form if you live in a state with income taxes) and apply the results to HomePay's tax calculator.
 Knowing how much income tax liability they had last year is useful and will help you to determine how much to withhold from your employee moving forward.

 Note: FICA taxes total 15.3 percent of your caregiver's gross wages, but are generally split evenly between the employee and the employer.
 Your caregiver will have 7.65 percent of their gross wages withheld from their pay (6.2 percent for Social Security and 1.45 percent for Medicare) and you'll pay a matching amount.